bibanon/bibanon/Moot's-Final-4chan-Q&A-Transcript.md

 ## How to Contribute

 This transcript is in dire need of your contributions.
-Robots just don’t cut it.
-Come in [the Google Doc](https://docs.google.com/document/d/1pL3LmKIb6Q25LGzO3GwNqgGOAjQnrCasdMULVpwF4vw/edit#),  find an empty slot in the Progress Report and start editing as you wish.
+We're currently only 1 hour in.
+And robots just don’t cut it.
+Come in [the Google Doc](https://docs.google.com/document/d/1pL3LmKIb6Q25LGzO3GwNqgGOAjQnrCasdMULVpwF4vw/edit#),  find an empty slot in the [Progress Report](https://docs.google.com/document/d/1pL3LmKIb6Q25LGzO3GwNqgGOAjQnrCasdMULVpwF4vw/edit#heading=h.98wmfct427ht) and start editing as you wish.

-**This wikipage is only designed to hold finished transcripts**, to reduce pagecount/strain on the Google Doc and make things more readable.
+**This wikipage will only hold finished transcripts**, to reduce pagecount/strain on the Google Doc and make things more readable.

 ## Hour 0